codezeraoficial/GoRent/README.md

 ## Deploy

-- In this [link][gorent] you will have access to the same functionalities of the application without having to clone the project and install its dependencies.
+- In this [link][gorentserver] you will have access to the same functionalities of the application without having to clone the project and install its dependencies.
 All you need to do is change the url for this one.
 - This application was published on Heroku